International Road Traffic and Accident Database: History

 Over the years, the IRTAD acronym has come to stand not only for the database, but also for the Traffic Safety Data and Analysis Group (usually referred to as IRTAD Group).
 The IRTAD Group is the International Transport Forum's permanent working group on road safety.
-It consists of a group of international road safety experts drawn from national road administrations, road safety research institutes, International Organisations, automobile associations, insurance companies, car manufacturers and other road safety stakeholders.
+It consists of a group of international road safety experts drawn from national road administrations, road safety research institutes, International organizations, automobile associations, insurance companies, car manufacturers and other road safety stakeholders.
 The IRTAD Group is a major forum for international road safety collaboration and exchange of best practices.
 Its focus is on improving road safety data as a basis for targeting interventions that are effective in reducing the number of road deaths and serious traffic injuries.